Hong Kong is currently being ruled by the barbarian Beijing regime not because

 born in 1947 and a native of Hunan, became vice chief of organization

-department, political department of Guangzhou Military Region in 1989, political commissar of the 164th division of 41st
+department, political department of Guangzhou Military Region in 1989,

-Group Army of Guangzhou Military Region in 1990, the first director of
+Military Region in 1990, the first director of political department of PLA

-political department of PLA Hong Kong Garrison in 1994, political commissar
+Hong Kong Garrison in 1994, political commissar of PLA Macau Garrison in

-of PLA Macau Garrison in 1999, and political commissar of Hainan Provincial
+1999, and political commissar of Hainan Provincial Military District of

-Military District of Guangzhou Military Region in 2001.
+Guangzhou Military Region in 2001.

 Yang Zhongmin (楊匪忠民),

-born in 1952 and a native of Hunan, was chief of organization department, political department of Guangzhou
+born in 1952 and a native of Hunan, was chief of organization department,

-Military Region before he came to Hong Kong in 2001 to serve as director of
+Hong Kong in 2001 to serve as director of political department of PLA Hong

-political department of PLA Hong Kong Garrison.
-In 2004, Yang left
+Kong Garrison.
+In 2004, Yang left Hong Kong for Macau to become

-Hong Kong for Macau to become political commissar of PLA Macau Garrison.
-In
+political commissar of PLA Macau Garrison.
+In 2006, Yang returned to China

-2006, Yang returned to China to serve as political commissar of Hunan Provincial Military District of Guangzhou Military Region.
+to serve as political commissar of Hunan Provincial Military District of

-Chen Jie (陳匪傑) was political commissar of the 121st Division [Unit
+Chen Jie (陳匪傑) was political commissar of the 121st

-75120] of 41st Group Army of Guangzhou Military Region before he became director of political department of PLA Hong Kong
+75120] of 41st Group Army of Guangzhou Military Region before he became

-commissar of PLA's General Logistics Department.
+General Logistics Department.

-Feng Xiaolin (冯匪晓林) was
+Feng Xiaolin (馮匪曉林)

-the human resources department head of
+was the human resources department head of Guangzhou Military Region Command

-Command before he came to Hong Kong in 2010 to take up the position of director of political department of PLA Hong Kong
+the position of director of political department of PLA Hong Kong Garrison.

 Garrison.